SharePoint/sp-dev-docs/docs/general-development/how-to-follow-documents-and-sites-by-using-the-net-client-object-model-in-sharep.md

 ---
-title: How to Follow documents and sites by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 84366e01-4961-459d-8109-2f1d2d714353
+title: How to Follow documents and sites by using the .NET client object model in SharePoint ms.prod: SHAREPOINT ms.assetid: 84366e01-4961-459d-8109-2f1d2d714353
 ---

-# How to: Follow documents and sites by using the .NET client object model in SharePoint 2013
+# How to: Follow documents and sites by using the .NET client object model in SharePoint
-Learn how to work with Following Content features by using the SharePoint Server 2013 .NET client object model.
+Learn how to work with Following Content features by using the SharePoint .NET client object model.
 ## How do I use the .NET client object model to follow content?
 <a name="bk_intro"> </a>

-SharePoint Server 2013 users can follow documents, sites, and tags can follow documents, sites, and tags to get updates about the items in their newsfeeds and to quickly open followed documents and sites.
+SharePoint users can follow documents, sites, and tags can follow documents, sites, and tags to get updates about the items in their newsfeeds and to quickly open followed documents and sites.
 You can use the .NET client object model in your app or solution to start following content, stop following content, and get followed content on behalf of the current user.
 This article shows you how to create a console application that uses the .NET client object model to work with Following Content features for documents and sites.